-Describe why this project and proposed activities are necessary, including their significance and value, or address the need for supporting TTA related to dependency courts such as a high volume of cases of child abuse and neglect, impact of opioids on these cases, need for improved coordination on these cases, and other related challenges.
+Describe why this project/these proposed activities are necessary (significance/value) or address the need for supporting training and technical assistance and implementation of national standards for CACs.
 Include supporting information, such as data to provide evidence that the need exists, demonstrate the size and scope of the problem, and document the effects of the problem on the target population and the larger community as well as how youth and family partnerships will help to address the need.
 Any data or research referenced in the narrative should include information about the source of the data and/or a citation.